-- If the vector in the VM-entry interruption-information field identifies a task gate in the IDT, the attempted task switch may cause a VM exit just as it would had the injected event occurred during normal execution in VMX non-root operation (see Section 25.6.2). - If event delivery encounters a nested exception, a VM exit may occur depending on the contents of the exception bitmap (see Section 25.3). - If event delivery generates a double-fault exception (due to a nested exception); the logical processor encounters another nested exception while attempting to call the double-fault handler; and that exception does not cause a VM exit due to the exception bitmap; then a VM exit occurs due to triple fault (see Section 25.3). - If event delivery injects a double-fault exception and encounters a nested exception that does not cause a VM exit due to the exception bitmap, then a VM exit occurs due to triple fault (see Section 25.3). - If the "virtualize APIC accesses" VM-execution control is 1 and event delivery generates an access to the APIC-access page, that access may cause an APICaccess VM exit (see Section 25.2) or, if the access is a VTPR access, be treated as specified in Section 25.5.3.1
+- If the vector in the VM-entry interruption-information field identifies a task gate in the IDT, the attempted task switch may cause a VM exit just as it would had the injected event occurred during normal execution in VMX non-root operation (see Section 25.4.2). - If event delivery encounters a nested exception, a VM exit may occur depending on the contents of the exception bitmap (see Section 25.2). - If event delivery generates a double-fault exception (due to a nested exception); the logical processor encounters another nested exception while attempting to call the double-fault handler; and that exception does not cause a VM exit due to the exception bitmap; then a VM exit occurs due to triple fault (see Section 25.2). - If event delivery injects a double-fault exception and encounters a nested exception that does not cause a VM exit due to the exception bitmap, then a VM exit occurs due to triple fault (see Section 25.2). - If the "virtualize APIC accesses" VM-execution control is 1 and event delivery generates an access to the APICaccess page, that access is treated as described in Section 29.4 and may cause a VM exit.1